Wild Bird

 Diane Zahler

 Diane Zahler grew up reading children's books and never wanted to do anything but write them.
-She worked in the children's room of her public library and at a children's book publishing company, and she's now the author of seven middle-grade novels, in addition to two nonfiction books for older readers.
+She worked in the children's room of her public library and at a children's book publishing company, and she's now the author of several middle-grade novels, in addition to two nonfiction books for older readers.
 She lives in the Hudson Valley with her husband and slightly neurotic dog in what they've aptly nicknamed the Bug House.

 Classification